-- Earplugs it's surprisingly noisy at night - Water bottle for boiled water (The priests at Mua Mission have clean, filtered water on hand).
-Your own water filter is ideal, so you can refill on your own. - A small laptop is recommended, though guard against theft and viruses.
+- Earplugs it's surprisingly noisy at night between dogs barking/howling, chickens/roosters, goats, people singing. - Water bottle for boiled water (The priests at Mua Mission have clean, filtered water on hand).
+Your own water filter is ideal, so you can refill on your own. - A small laptop for write-ups is recommended, though guard against theft and viruses.
 There is no internet, so you will have to purchase a "dongle" for internet, but service is still spotty.
-If you can unlock your phone, you can purchase a Malawi sim card.
-You can also use whatsapp. - An iPad with a keyboard, or an iPhone works well.
-There is a desktop computer at the mission that you can use, but it has no internet. - Flash drive - Digital camera and charger - Small notebooks - Headlamp and small flashlight (electricity can be unreliable) - MP3 music player and/or a small shortwave radio - Extra batteries - Extra food (energy bars, dried fruit, etc.) - Reading material some reading materials & DVDs available at the mission - A Chichewa-English dictionary - A map of Malawi - Plan on bringing an unlocked cell phone or purchasing one locally
+If you can unlock your phone, you can purchase a Malawi SIM card.
+You can also use WhatsApp.
+You can consider using your smart phone as a hotspot for your computer, but service is so poor at Mua this may only work on occasion. - An iPad with a keyboard, or an iPhone works well.
+There is a desktop computer at the mission that you can use, but it has no internet.
+If you have an iPad with cellular service this might be more convenient than a computer, especially for accessing internet (plus it's small).
+From a previous student: An iPhone was the only way I could get online the whole time I was there. - Flash drive - Digital camera and charger - Small notebooks - Headlamp and small flashlight (electricity is unreliable) - MP3 music player and/or a small shortwave radio - Extra batteries - Extra food (energy bars, dried fruit, etc.) - Reading material some reading materials & DVDs available at the mission

+- A Chichewa-English dictionary

+- A map of Malawi

+- Plan on bringing an unlocked cell phone or purchasing one locally